Travel Info Tuvalu

 International and local telephone services are available at the Telecommunications as well as access through the Internet.

-Visitors over 18 years of age are each allowed duty free on arrival a litre of spirit or wine and 200 cigarettes.
+Visitors over 18 years of age are each allowed duty-free on arrival a liter of spirit or wine and up to 200 rolls of cigarettes.

 AUD$30.00 per person